 I remember seeing Tom Bilyeu of Impact Theory at Santa Monica during a little talk called, “The Entrepreneur’s Mindset.”
-It was powerful (the word ’empowering’ is not welcome on this blog – we create our own power) and I went down a long road exploring each of his talks on YouTube.
+It was powerful (the word ’empowering’ is not welcome on this blog – we create our own power), leading me down a long road exploring each of his talks on YouTube.

 There is immense value in listening to stories of how successful people reached their pinnacle.